maureen-mugo/Deep-Learning-Experiments/README.md

 # Deep-Learning-Experiments
 Few experiments done as I learn Deep Learning

+### Dog Classifier
+This is an introductory project that I did to practice some basics of deep learning.